teamputtygen/hn-docs/docs/training/end-users/nuvla.rst

 although, as before, you may add tags to your deployment.

 You will again be redirected to the Nuvla Dashboard at the end of the process.
-This application will run 7 virtual machines in a coordinated 3-tier web application.
+This application will run a Docker Swarm cluster with one Master and one Worker.
+(You can change the number of workers in the deployment dialog.)
 This will also take a few minutes to complete.

+If you have time, you can log into the master node and run a container on this swarm.